 While the solar industry has faced challenges in the past, governments and companies around the world are setting some lofty goals for the energy source.
 China Central Television reported the U.S. performed its millionth solar panel installation in May 2016.
 It's projected the U.S. will double the number of panels in the country by 2018.

-Stories like this crop up globally as governments seek new energy solutions to meet standards established by international regulations such as the Paris climate agreement.
-China and America are two countries investing heavily in solar panels, with solar industry groups saying the sun will power 20 million American homes by 2020.
+Stories like this crop up globally as governments seek new energy solutions to meet standards established by international regulations such as the Paris Climate Agreement.
+China and the U.S. are two countries investing heavily in solar panels, with solar industry groups saying the sun will power 20 million American homes by 2020.

 Certain counties have access to more direct sunlight than others.
 Mexico, Chile and the Philippines are expected to see massive solar growth in the next few years due to natural advantages and other factors.

 Green Tech Media suggested the state energy regulatory commission and other utility organizations have been unclear on their terms when it came to sustainable energy in the past - particularly when it comes to who is or is not a qualified user.
-The title will make businesses and individuals eligible for tax breaks and other incentives like clean energy certificates.
+Becoming a qualified solar user in Mexico will make businesses and individuals eligible for tax breaks and other incentives like clean energy certificates.
 Now that Mexico has more information about these rules, there should be more local interest in making use of government investments in solar energy.

 "As solar panels improve, they become more cost-efficient."